 People in the Blue Zones have at least 80 – 90% plant-based diets, emphasising seasonal vegetables and fruits, legumes, whole grains, and nuts.
 In addition, they tend to eat goat or sheep’s milk products (not cow’s).
 Meat and sugar are consumed sparingly as a celebratory food, small side dish or flavour.

 The Standard Western Diet and why it is not so healthy.

 A standard western diet lacks whole foods and contains a host of ingredients that are not healthy or conducive to weight control.

 - Processed foods with high salt content.

-- Process foods contain food additives – which can disrupt barrier function, cause gut inflammation.
+- Process foods contain additives that can disrupt barrier function and cause gut inflammation.

-- Artificial sweeteners induce changes in the microbiome, promote inflammation, insulin resistance and liver injury.
+- Artificial sweeteners induce changes in the microbiome and promote inflammation, insulin resistance and liver injury.

-- Saturated fats – found in animal fat and coconut oil – promotes gram -ve bacteria (bad bacteria), which release endotoxin – linked to autoimmunity, obesity.
+- Saturated fats – found in animal fat and coconut oil – promote gram -ve bacteria (harmful bacteria), which release endotoxin linked to autoimmunity and obesity.

-- Trans fats (found in baked good, fried food, chips, biscuits, nondairy creamer and margarine) – pro-inflammatory and activate the main inflammatory switch in your body – NFk-B
+- Trans fats (found in baked goods, fried food, chips, biscuits, nondairy creamer and margarine) – pro-inflammatory and activate the main inflammatory switch in your body – NFk-B